Formation of Spatial Patterns by Spin-selective Excitations of Interacting Fermions: Hubbard model with magnetic microstructure and spin-selective photoexcitation

+We now discuss in detail the interplay of a magnetic microstructure, spin-selective photoexcitations, and electron-electron interactions by considering a variant of the one-dimensional Fermi Hubbard model \cite{HubbBook,esslinger_review}, which was introduced in Ref.~\onlinecite{PhysRevB.97.235120} as a 1D toy model for manganates.
+We treat the Hamiltonian

+where $U$ is the strength of the Hubbard interaction, and the sign of the spin-independent on-site potential $\Delta_j$ is alternating every two sites, $(\Delta,\,\Delta,\,-\Delta,\,-\Delta)$, which defines a magnetic microstructure with a unit cell of four sites.
+[1] { ifthenelse(mod(#1,4)<2,0,1)*\Zeeman }

+This model is related to so-called block orbital-selective Mott insulators, which are discussed in the context of ladder systems like BaFe$_2$Se$_3$.
+These systems can be modeled by generalized Kondo-Heisenberg models and possess phases, in which the same magnetic microstructure is realized, but with a coupling to the conduction electrons via a Heisenberg exchange term rather than a Zeeman term \cite{Jacek_2020}.

+Here, if not mentioned otherwise, we treat the system at quarter filling and zero net magnetization, i.e., the total number of electrons $N_\uparrow = N_\downarrow$, where the ground state can be seen as a crystal of Zener polarons, as further discussed in Ref.~\onlinecite{PhysRevB.97.235120}.
+In the ground state, at finite values of $\Delta$, this results for all values of $U$ in a homogeneous charge distribution in the bulk and in a staggered local magnetization, which follows the pattern of the microstructure.\cite{ole_masterarbeit} This is illustrated in \cref{fig:densities}; \cref{subfig:chain} summarizes the expected bulk behavior at quarter filling, which is confirmed by \gls{MPS} results for a chain with $L=40$ sites, $U = 4 \hopping$ and $\Delta = 8 \hopping$ in \cref{subfig:density}.
+When applying the Peierls pulse Eqs.~\eqref{eq:peierls} and~\eqref{eq:vectorpotential}, we obtain a time-dependent Hamiltonian with spin-dependent hopping amplitude, which can be rewritten as

+This models the interplay of the magnetic microstructure defined by $\Delta_j$, the electron-electron interaction $U$ and the spin-selective photoexcitation in the course of time.
+Note that with the values of \cref{tab:values} the magnetic field induced by the pulse typically is $B(j,\tau) \ll \Delta$ and can therefore be safely disregarded.

-We treat this pump excitation via tDMRG.
-Specifically, we use the two-site time-evolution matrix-product operator (MPO) $W^{\text{II}}$ introduced in Ref.~\cite{PhysRevB.91.165112} with a time step of $\Delta t = 0.01$.
-The time-dependent MPO is built from a finite-state machine~\cite{SciPostPhys.3.5.035}.
-Due to the time dependence, a rebuilt of the MPO is necessary at every time step in order to re-evaluate the function $A(j,\tau)$.
-The maximal bond dimension $\chi = 500$ is sufficient to limit the discarded weight $\epsilon < 2 \cdot 10^{-7}$ in all calculations shown.
+In the following, we treat the time evolution of ground states of the Hamiltonian~\eqref{eq:Ham} subject to the time-dependent Hamiltonian~\eqref{eq:model} using \gls{tDMRG}\cite{ PAECKEL2019167998, PhysRevB.85.205119, PhysRevB.91.165112, PhysRevB.94.165116, PhysRevLett.91.147902, PhysRevLett.93.040502, PhysRevLett.93.076401, PhysRevLett.93.207204, PhysRevLett.107.070601, Daley2004, 1367-2630-8-12-305}.
+If not stated otherwise, we use the time-evolution \gls{MPO} $W^{\text{II}}$ introduced in Ref.~\onlinecite{PhysRevB.91.165112} with a time step of $\Delta \tau = 0.01$.
+The time-dependent \gls{MPO} taking into account the spin and particle number conservation is built from a finite-state machine as described in Ref.~\onlinecite{SciPostPhys.3.5.035}.
+Due to the time dependence, a rebuilt of the \gls{MPO} is necessary at every time step in order to re-evaluate the function $A(j,\tau)$.
+A maximum bond dimension $\chi = 500$ is sufficient to limit the discarded weight $\epsilon < 2 \cdot 10^{-7}$ if not stated otherwise.